Skip to main content

 Note that the name of the topic as represented in the FTL schema is the lower camel case version of the type name.

 The Invoices type is a handle to the topic.
 It is a generic type that takes two arguments: the event type and the partition map type.
 The partition map type is used to map events to partitions.
-In this case, we are using a single partition map, which means that all events are sent to the same partition.

 Then define a Sink to consume from the topic: